Rebel Summer Camp FAQs

 Q - What are the timings of activities?

-A - Daytime activities start at 9.30, with lunch at 1.15.
-The afternoon is 2pm to 5.45, with a break for dinner until 7pm.
-Evening activities are scheduled until midnight.
+A - We are in the process of setting this year’s schedule, however in previous years daytime activities start at 9.30, with lunch at 1.15.
+The afternoon activities ran between 2pm to 5.45, with a break for dinner until 7pm.
+Evening activities were then scheduled until midnight.

 Q - Can I miss stuff?